-We may use "pixel tags," or short pieces of code, to better measure our social media activity and allow social networks to deliver content to you based on your visit to our website.
+We may use "pixel tags," or short pieces of code, to better measure the effectiveness of our content.
+These also allow social networks and other services to deliver content to you based on your visit to our website.

 2.5 Custom URLs

-We may track your visit by providing you with a unique universal resource locator, or URL, via an e-mail, a letter or other communication .
+We may track your visit by providing you with a unique universal resource locator, or URL, via an e-mail, a letter or other communication.
 When you use this unique URL, our website registers the visit.
-We use this information to measure the effectiveness of our advertising and other
+We use this information to measure the effectiveness of our advertising and other content.